Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 In all of our bike reviews you’ll find a confirmed weight, which is taken with the tyres set up tubeless and with no pedals installed.
 However, since we’re not always testing bikes at the same price point (we’ll often receive whatever model is available at the time), those weights aren’t really comparable.
 Also, some XC bikes are still sold without a dropper post, which obviously tilts the weight balance in their favour.

 Where things get a little easier to compare is frame weight.
-Shown below are the claimed weights from each manufacturer, which is for a frame with the rear shock and hardware;
+Shown below are the claimed weights from each manufacturer, which is for a frame with the rear shock and basic hardware;

 2022 canyon lux trail cf 9